Discover the incredible creatures that live in British waters and along the shoreline with our guide to coastal wildlife.

 Look for off the west coast of Britain, and the northern coast of Scotland.

 These tough mammals can dive to a depth of 300m, slowing their heart rate to fewer than 10 beats per minute, which helps them to stay underwater longer.
 Bulls may weigh up to 300kg.

-LOOK FOR in known breeding spots in Northumberland, Lincolnshire and the Orkney Islands – read more here
+Look for known breeding spots in Northumberland, Lincolnshire and the Orkney Islands.